Do you want to make a Dollar Tree Bunny? I took garden kneeling pads from the dollar store and turned them into cute Peep bunnies.

 I traced around the template onto the foam garden pad with a sharpie marker.
 You could also use a dry erase marker, pen, pencil, etc.

-3. Cut the bunny out
+3. Cut out the bunny

 I placed my foam garden pad onto a cookie sheet to protect my tabletop.
 I used a serrated knife that I purchased for crafting to cut out the bunny shape.
 You could also use scissors, heat knives, or a razor blade if you’d rather.